 Rule out food intolerances.

 Though I had done an elimination diet prior to getting my perioral dermatitis under control, I can definitely say that being more diligent about fully giving up my problem foods was one thing that contributed to my long-term healing.
 We all have different sources of inflammation, and the foods we eat three times a day tend to be common culprits.
 For me, it was gluten (as it is for many Hashimoto’s folks).
 For you, it could be soy, dairy or corn.
 So how do you do an elimination diet?
 For those tackling a basic elimination diet for the first time, start with the big guns: gluten, dairy, soy, corn, and eggs.
 I have a few meal plans that can help you cook for one and low FODMAP elimination diet meal plans for those who want to take it a step further.

 Switch to natural skincare products.

 Definitely start by getting rid of anything with microbeads or exfoliants and creams or toners that burn.
-Here are some of my favorite products.
-You can also simply start at one of the fabulous retailers like Follain that curate the best of the naturals aisle for you.
+Here are some of my favorite natural skincare products.
+You can also simply start at one of the fabulous retailers like Credo Beauty that curate the best of the naturals aisle for you.

 Change your toothpaste: try fluoride-free.

 Even traditional dermatologists admit that toothpaste can be a big trigger for perioral dermatitis.
-Just think about where on the face PD tends to crop up—right around your mouth where foamy excess toothpaste can often infiltrate.
+Just think about where on the face PD tends to crop up—right around your mouth where foamy excess toothpaste can often irritate your skin.
 If you’ve never experimented with switching toothpastes, this is an easy place to start.
 In addition to fluoride-free options, you also want to make sure that there are no surfactants like sulfates that contribute to the foamy consistency.
 Some people also might be sensitive to mint varieties.
 Here is my the best natural toothpaste brands and what to avoid on the ingredient list.
 It’s a pretty easy change to make, so experiment to see if this moves the needle for you.

 Do a 24 hour product detox.

 If it’s not toothpaste or chemicals in your skincare routine, there’s always a chance that one particular ingredient is irritating your face.
 Plants and herbs are strong substances and it’s totally possible despite their origin being the earth that you can react to one or another.
 The easiest way to uncover the culprit is to do a 24 hour detox where you use zero products.
 Add them back in one by one and take notes on if you notice any changes.
-If it’s an external trigger, the effects should become apparently fairly quickly.
+If it’s an external trigger, the effects should become apparent fairly quickly.
 Interior inflammation and dietary triggers can be harder to pinpoint as their effects often occur days or even weeks after an exposure.
 This is why when doing a vice detox or elimination diet, I recommend giving it a few weeks to gauge your progress.

 The fewer ingredients, the better.

 For skincare, the fewer ingredients in your routine, the less your face will have to deal with, and the easier it will be for you to get to the bottom of any problem products.
-I love the brand SW basics because all of their products are 5 ingredients or less, or DIY options you can easily have at home.
+I love brands that use 5 ingredients or less, or DIY options you can easily have at home.
 You can use raw honey as a cleanser and other singular ingredients from your kitchen to replace common items in your skincare routine like apple cider vinegar as a toner.

 Avoid face oils.